Erika Lafrennie

 Strategic Competition

-Erika previously held a non-resident fellowship at Joint Special Operations University, where her work focused on irregular warfare doctrine and great power competition.
+She previously held a non-resident fellowship at Joint Special Operations University, where her work focused on irregular warfare doctrine and great power competition.
+Earlier in her career, she held senior intelligence roles supporting the Department of Defense and the broader interagency.